espressif/esp-idf/docs/en/security/flash-encryption.rst

 Possible Failures
 ^^^^^^^^^^^^^^^^^
-Once the flash encryption is enabled and if the ``FLASH_CRYPT_CNT`` eFuse value has odd number of bits set then all the partitions (which are marked with encryption flag) are expected to contain encrypted ciphertext.
+Once flash encryption is enabled and if the ``FLASH_CRYPT_CNT`` eFuse value has an odd number of bits set then all the partitions (which are marked with encryption flag) are expected to contain encrypted ciphertext.
 Below are three typical failure cases if the ESP32 is loaded with plaintext data:

 1. In case the bootloader partition is re-updated with plaintext bootloader image the ROM loader will fail to load the bootloader and following type of failure will be displayed: